Pinecall

 • Control the call (call.hangup, call.forward, call.hold)

-• Configure mid-call (call.configure, call.setPrompt, call.addContext)
+• Update mid-call (call.update, call.setPrompt, call.addContext)

 • Read state (call.transcript, call.from, call.duration)